45th Fighter Squadron: Tactical Air Command

 On 17 April 1962, the squadron was redesignated 45th Tactical Fighter Squadron.
 It organized on 8 May at MacDill Air Force Base, Florida, a former Strategic Air Command base now under Tactical Air Command (TAC), and was assigned to the 12th Tactical Fighter Wing.
 It was transferred to the 15th Tactical Fighter Wing at MacDill on 1 July 1962.
 The 45th flew Republic F-84F Thunderstreaks for two years while at MacDill, then in 1964 received McDonnell F-4 Phantom IIs.
 The mission of the squadron was conducting combat crew training, and they took part in many exercises, flight operations, and readiness tests.
 During the Cuban Missile Crisis in October 1962, the squadron temporarily reorganized as a combat-capable unit ready to strike Cuba if necessary.
 After the crisis was over, the squadron returned to its training mission.

 In 1965, the 45th was sent from their home base at MacDill to Southeast Asia.
 Under the command of Colonel William A. Alden, they arrived at Ubon Royal Thai Air Force Base in Thailand on 4 April.
 The 45th was the first F-4 Phantom II unit to arrive in Southeast Asia.
 It achieved another first a little over three months later, when on 10 July 1965, two F-4C Phantoms from the 45th shot down two North Vietnamese MiG-17s.
 This was the first United States Air Force aerial victory of the Vietnam War.
-Captain Thomas Roberts was the pilot of one of the F-4s, and Captain Ronald Anderson was his backseat pilot systems officer (PSO).
-Captain Kenneth Holcombe with Captain Arthur Clark as PSO piloted the other F-4.
+Captain Thomas Roberts was the pilot of one of the F-4s, and Captain Ronald Anderson was his backseat weapon systems officer (WSO).
+Captain Kenneth Holcombe with Captain Arthur Clark as WSO piloted the other F-4.

 The 45th left Ubon on 10 August 1965, and returned to MacDill.
 For the next five years they would serve as a replacement training unit for F-4 pilots headed to SEA.
 On 1 October 1970, the 15th Tactical Fighter Wing was inactivated and the 1st Tactical Fighter Wing, which was formerly at Hamilton Air Force Base in California, took its place at MacDill.
 The 45th was assigned to the 1st Wing and continued its role as a training unit until it was inactivated on 1 July 1971.